TWINNING ASSOCIATION OF MUMBLES (TAM)

 Keeping up with the Joneses

-Following their promising debut in Hennebont (a very narrow defeat playing away against actual French people), TAM’s pétanque team will compete in a tournament on 2 September in aid of the Mumbles Branch of the RNLI, the Lord Mayor’s Charity Fund and a new local charity, Newton Neighbourhood Friends.
-The match will
+Following their promising debut in Hennebont (a very narrow defeat playing away against actual French people), TAM’s pétanque team competed ‘with spirit’ in the Mumboules Fun Day tournament on 2 September, in aid of the Mumbles Branch of the RNLI, the Lord Mayor’s Charity Fund and a new local charity, Newton

 Monthly pétanque practice sessions

-The TAM executive committee would like to suggest monthly pétanque practice sessions at 2pm on the third Sunday of every month, taking place at Southend Gardens as usual.
-They think the only way we will get to be any good at this strange but absorbing game is through practising our rudimentary skills.
+The TAM executive committee have suggested monthly pétanque sessions at 2.30pm on the third Sunday of every month, taking place at Southend Gardens as usual.
+The idea being that the only way to become any good at this strange but absorbing game is by practising our rudimentary skills.
 So make a note in your diaries – to be supplemented by reminders sent to all members nearer the time.

 Strawberries and Pimms

 On 9 July a Strawberry and Pimms party was held in Sarah and John Lever’s garden.
 Members of Pontardawe Twinning were invited to join us and several of their members arrived.
-Once more the sun shone and we were all able to enjoy the wonderful spread that members had brought.
+Once more the sun shone and we all enjoyed the wonderful spread that members brought.

 A hazy image but maybe that was the Pimms… thanks to Sarah Lever for the photograph